Ditch the Pitch

 You must notify the manufacturer (or its agent) of the defect during the term of the express warranty.
 The manufacturer must make any repair efforts at no cost to the consumer and within a reasonable amount of time.
 The law presumes a reasonable amount of time to be either three repair attempts for the same defect or thirty days out of service for repairs.
 The 30 days do not have to be consecutive.

 Before you request a refund or replacement you must first participate in any arbitration procedure the manufacturer may have established.
 Decisions are binding on the manufacturer.
-This type mediation is know as an "informal dispute settlement procedure."
+This type mediation is known as an "informal dispute settlement procedure."
 The "informal dispute settlement procedure" must:

 Possibly.
 The general law of sale, including warranty law may still apply.
 In addition, you can always file a complaint with the S.C.
 Department of Consumer Affairs.